Banashankari Temple, Amargol

-Banashankari Temple of Amargol is an ancient temple dedicated to Banashankari in Dharwad, Karnataka.
+Banashankari Temple of Amargol is an ancient temple dedicated to Banashankari in Dharwad, Karnataka, India.

 Location

 Amargol is located in between Dharwad and Hubli, about 9 km from Hubli city centre and adjacent to Navanagar.

 Banashankari Temple at Amargol is 4 km from Unkal lake and Chandramouleshwara Temple Hubli.

 Banashankari temple at Amargol

 Near to the Banashankari Temple at Amargol there is a temple of Shankarlinga built by Jakkanacharya.